melezhik/outthentic-dsl/README.md

 # Perl expressions

-Perl expressions are just a pieces of perl code to _get evaled_ during pasing process.
+Perl expressions are just a pieces of perl code to _get evaled_ during parsing process.
 This is how it works:

     # perl expression between two check expressions
     Once upon a time